[Planet Surface]

 CHAKOTAY: It almost looks like a hawk, doesn't it?

 KOLOPAK: Listen to him, Chakotay.
 What does he say to you?
-He says, 'You are
+He says, you

 YOUNG CHAKOTAY: I'm leaving the tribe, Father.